Trist0ne/T500xVORON/README.md

 2. Access your printers web-ui.
 In the machine tab, delete ALL the config files.
 3. Download the Klipper Configurations folder from this Github ([here](https://github.com/Trist0ne/T500xVORON/tree/main/Klipper%20Configurations)), and upload them ALL to the printer's config section.
 * ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/258b8037-95a2-4bea-b8ea-d8ef3a9e6b04)
-3. Configure the annotated sections of **toolboard.cfg** and **u2c.cfg**.
-You will need to fill in the canbus_uuid sections to to tell your printer the CAN addresses of your U2C and SB2209
+3. Configure the annotated sections of **printer.cfg**, **toolboard.cfg**, and **u2c.cfg**.
+You will need to fill in the canbus_uuid sections to to tell your printer the CAN addresses of your U2C and SB2209, as well as configuring your sensorless homing (info below)
 4. Save and click 'firmware restart'; resolve any errors that Klipper may throw, if any (the error message will tell you what the configuration issue is).

 #### Z Endstop Check